▶ How to use this simulator

 Measure your wheels

-Diameter (front and rear), mass of each wheel individually, and the axle bore diameter.
-Wheels are modelled as annular discs (PLA with bore hole) for rotational inertia.
+Diameter (front and rear), mass of each wheel, and axle bore diameter.
+Modelled as annular discs — or enter a measured MOI directly.

 callipers + scale

-Trace the front of your car onto graph paper and count squares.
-Use the Cd preset closest to your body shape, or enter a measured value.
+Trace the front face onto graph paper and count squares.
+Use ruleset reference values as a starting point, or enter a wind tunnel value.

 track inspection